 Our teams, with the permission of the service user, always seek to involve friends and family in the programme of support we offer.
 This will include consultation on the decisions made about their care and treatment.

 When somebody is providing unpaid care to a service user, the law might suggest they are formally considered to be a 'carer' and therefore may be eligible for a carers assessment.

-Much of the information in the patients service users section of this website will also be valuable reading for carers for those with mental health problems.
+Much of the information in the patients (or service users) section of this website will also be valuable reading for carers for those with mental ill health.